WHAT HAPPENS TO LIFE INSURANCE IF YOU GO TO JAIL

 In such cases, the funds might be held in trust, with installments provided periodically to cover various needs, or it could be paid out in full once the beneficiary completes their prison term.

-It’s important to remember that life insurance policies often have exclusions, or types of deaths they don’t cover.
-Many life insurance policies have crime-related exclusions; if the policyholder commits a crime and dies as a direct result, for instance in the act of committing a felony, the insurance company may refuse to honor the policy’s death benefit.
+It’s important to remember that life insurance policies often carry exclusions or types of deaths they don’t cover.
+Many life insurance policies have crime-related exclusions; if the policyholder commits a crime and dies as a direct result (for instance in the act of committing a felony), the insurance company may refuse to honor the policy’s death benefit.

 Similarly, if the policyholder is executed due to a death sentence, this scenario might be treated as a suicide by the policy and therefore, would not typically qualify for a payout.